-Policies and Procedures Regarding Related Person Transactions governs certain transactions by the Bank with its affiliates) and the Federal Reserve's Regulation O (which governs certain loans by the Bank to its executive officers, directors, and principal shareholders).
+Policies and Procedures Regarding Related Person Transactions

+Transactions by us or the Bank with related persons are subject to regulatory requirements and restrictions.
+These requirements and restrictions include Section 23A and Section 23B of the Federal Reserve Act and the Board of Governors of the Federal Reserve System's (the "Federal Reserve") Regulation W (which governs certain transactions by the Bank with its affiliates) and the Federal Reserve's Regulation O (which governs certain loans by the Bank to its executive officers, directors, and principal shareholders).
 We have adopted policies to comply with these regulatory requirements and restrictions.